Sign In Forgot Password

 Wednesdays 1:00 – 2:00 PM

-A group of adult students has been studying Jewish texts together for several years.
-(We are studying Pirkey Avot now.)
-All are welcome; we study using the chevruta style of learning where we all share our thoughts on a wide perspective on the texts.
+Join a group of adult students that has been studying Jewish texts together for several years All are welcome; we study using the chevruta style of learning where we all share our thoughts on a wide perspective on the texts.
 No previous knowledge is required nor is Hebrew a necessity.
 Drop-ins are welcome.
+Contact Waky at adulted@bethelohim.org.

 Educational Resources